 - Sweat: Miliaria arises from obstruction of the sweat ducts.
 If your band is too tight, your sweat ducts may become blocked.
 This can be particularly problematic on a humid summer day.

 Unfortunately, there is no universal cure.
 But there are a few things you can do to lower your chances of developing this unpleasant problem.

 The solution might be as simple as cleaning your wearable regularly.
 Trapped moisture and bacteria are the most likely causes of discomfort.
 After activities where you sweat, or your skin gets wet, clean and completely dry both your wrist and the fitness band before re-wearing.
 You can also clean your device with a mild soap-free cleanser such as Cetaphil or Aquanil.
 A dirty band isn’t just bad for your skin, it could interfere with your sensors’ performance.

 Breathing is good for you and it is good for your skin too, so give your wrist some air.
-You don’t really need to wear it 24/7, 365 days per year!
-Give yourself some wearable holiday time!
+You don’t really need to wear your fitness tracker or smartwatch 24/7, 365 days per year!
+Reward your skin with some wearable holiday time!

 Because skin irritation can stem from a variety of causes, trial and error are often necessary to find the underlying cause.
 Irritation from water, sweat, and soap is probably responsible for most rashes.
 So just make sure you take some time regularly to check that both your wrist and the fitness tracker are clean.
 It is also likely that true allergy is responsible in some cases.
 Best to take all this into consideration when it comes time to pick out your next wearable device.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!